matn7/CS-Notes/src/main/java/basic_java/README.md

 ### What is initial capacity of a HashMap?
 An instance of HashMap has two parameters that affect its performance initial capacity and load factor.
-The capacity is the number of buckets in the hash table, and the initial capacity is the capacity at the time the hash table is created.
-The load factor a measure of how full the hash table is allowed to get before its capacity automatically increased.
+- The capacity is the number of buckets in the hash table, and the initial capacity is the capacity at the time the hash table is created.
+- The load factor a measure of how full the hash table is allowed to get before its capacity automatically increased.
-When the number of entries in the hash table exceeds the product of load factor and the current capacity, the hash table is rehashed (internal structure rebuild).
+- When the number of entries in the hash table exceeds the product of load factor and the current capacity, the hash table is rehashed (internal structure rebuild).
 So the hash table has approximately twice the number of buckets.
-As a general rule the default load factor .75 offers a good trade off between time and space cost.
+- As a general rule the default load factor .75 offers a good trade off between time and space cost.
-Higher value decrease space overhead but increase the lookup cost (put and get operations).
+- Higher value decrease space overhead but increase the lookup cost (put and get operations).

 ### What is a different between fail safe and fail fast?
-Fail fast iterators throw ConcurrentModificationException if there is a modification to the underlying collection is modified.
+- Fail fast iterators throw ConcurrentModificationException if there is a modification to the underlying collection is modified.
-This was the default behavior of the synchronized collections of pre Java 5 Fail safe iterators do not throw ConcurrentModificationException even when there are changes in the collection.
+This was the default behavior of the synchronized collections of pre Java 5
+- Fail safe iterators do not throw ConcurrentModificationException even when there are changes in the collection.
 This is the default behavior of the concurrent collections, introduced since Java 5

 ### ConcurrentHashMap vs HashTable vs SynchronizedMap
-All are thread safe.
+- All are thread safe.
-HashTable uses synchronized method to achieve thread-safety.
+- HashTable uses synchronized method to achieve thread-safety.
 Quite slow if number of thread increases.
-SynchronizedMap not very different from HasTable similar performance in concurrent Java program.
+- SynchronizedMap not very different from HashTable similar performance in concurrent Java program.
-You can create synchronized Map version by using Collections.synchronizedMap().
+- You can create synchronized Map version by using Collections.synchronizedMap().
-ConcurrentHashMap is specially designed for concurrent use i.e. more than one thread.
+- ConcurrentHashMap is specially designed for concurrent use i.e. more than one thread.
-By default it simultaneously allows 16 threads to read and write from Map without any external synchronization.
+- By default it simultaneously allows 16 threads to read and write from Map without any external synchronization.
-It is very scalable because of stripped locking technique used in the internal implementation of ConcurrentHashMap class.
+- It is very scalable because of stripped locking technique used in the internal implementation of ConcurrentHashMap class.
-Unlike HashTable and Synchronized Map, it never locks whole Map, instead, it divides the Map into segments and locking is done on those.
+- Unlike HashTable and Synchronized Map, it never locks whole Map, instead, it divides the Map into segments and locking is done on those.
-It perform better if number of reader are greater than the number of writer threads.
+- It perform better if number of reader are greater than the number of writer threads.

 ### What are atomic operations in Java?